bkesterbyld/maroon-potato/src/pages/index.md

           Above unifies data modeling, storage and manipulation into an easy experience accessible to anyone.
 Data & logic coexist like in a spreadsheet, eliminating the need for databases, infrastructure and hardcoding logic.
-We distribute and take care of your data in SQL, NoSQL and Object stores behind the scenes.
+We distribute and take care of your data in safe and reliable SQL, NoSQL and Object stores behind the scenes.
         actions: []
         image: images/spreadsheet.png
         media_position: right